njw0709/stitch/paper/paper.md

 Although originally designed for survey-based applications, we note that STITCH can be used to efficiently link any smaller dataset containing time and location information to a larger spatiotemporal dataset aligned to the same dimensions.

-# Overview of the Data STITCHing Pipeline
+# Overview of the data stitching pipeline

 STITCH is a tool that efficiently performs multiple time-lagged merges between a smaller dataset and a high-resolution spatiotemporal dataset.
 For each temporal point of observation (e.g., an interview date), the relevant lagged contextual information is extracted and appended to the primary data as additional columns.